jopemachine-arvis/arvis/documents/action-description.md

 You can use below predefined actions.

-If there is one more action in `action array`, the actions are all executed sequentially.
+If there is one more action in `actions`, the actions are all executed sequentially.

-But don't put other actions together when you put `trigger` in `action`.
+But don't put other actions together when you put `trigger` in `actions`.

 **Table of contents**